Tampere metropolitan area: Public services

 Public transport in the Tampere area is managed by Nysse.
 In addition to Tampere, the service area includes Kangasala, Lempäälä, Nokia, Orivesi, Pirkkala, Vesilahti and Ylöjärvi.
-Valkeakoski uses the Nyssen Ticketing system, but transport is organized by the city of Valkeakoski and the Pirkanmaa ELY-Centre.
+Valkeakoski uses the Nysse Ticketing system, but transport is organized by the city of Valkeakoski and the Pirkanmaa ELY-Centre.

 Public water services in the cities of Tampere and Pirkkala are managed by Tampere Water.
 It also provides partial services in the municipalities of Nokia, Lempäälä, Kangasala and Ylöjärvi.
 Tampere Water is responsible for the supply, treatment and distribution of clean water, the construction and maintenance of networks, the transport of wastewater, rainwater and snowmelt, the maintenance of the sewerage system and the treatment of wastewater.
 Its activities are governed by licences, laws and regulations.

 Joint municipal authority

 The joint municipal authority of the Tampere city region organises the regional cooperation of the municipalities such as the regional planning of the municipal structure, the development of services and business cooperation.

 The highest decision-making authority in the Tampere city region is exercised by the general assembly, which, among other things, elects the regional noard and approves the budget.
 The task of the 13-member regional board is to initiate cooperation projects and present regional solutions to the member municipalities.
 The regional board is supported by the municipal councils, whose task is to promote and participate in the preparation of issues in the municipalities.
 Issues are prepared in regional working groups such as land use and housing, transport, social services and infrastructure services.